 Malware Protection Flow To protect the endpoint from malicious and unknown executable files, the malware prevention engine employs four methods of protection: Phase 1: Evaluation ...

-Policy Enforcement When you configure security policy rules, the Traps rules mechanism merges all configured rules into an effective policy that is evaluated for each ...
+Policy Enforcement When you configure security policy rules, Traps merges all configured rules into an effective policy that is evaluated for each endpoint.
+To determine ...